 School of Law

 Research Away Day 2022

-Extensive support is available throughout the research project lifecycle, with ample guidance and resources provided by the school and faculty RKE teams.
+Extensive support is available throughout the research project lifecycle, with ample guidance and resources.

-In the school, support is provided by the Directors of Research, the Research Champion and the APM RKE Team.
-They signpost available funding opportunities and support peer review by colleagues, from the earliest idea development stage, through to review of application drafts.
+Within the School of Law, support is provided by the Directors of Research, the Research Champion and the APM RKE Team.
+They highlight funding opportunities and can support peer review by colleagues, from the earliest idea development stage, through to review of draft applications.

+School of Law